RameezI/TUeLaneTracker/README.md

 cd TUeLaneTracker
 ```

-3. Create a build subdirectory and invoke cmake
+3. Create a build subdirectory and invoke cmake:
 ```
 mkdir build
 cd build
 cmake ..
 ```

-4. Build and Install the executeable
+4. Build and Install the executeable:
 ```
 make install
 ```

-5. Run the executeable <sup>*</sup>.
+5. Run the executeable:
 ```
 cd ../install/bin
 ./TUeLaneTracker
 ```

-* Executeable must be invoked from within the bin directory.

 ### Modifying the Frame Source for the Application